-During 2014, the Company issued 634 Options under the 2014 Plan.
-The Options were granted at an exercise price equal to the closing price of the Company's common stock on the day prior to the date of grant.
-Substantially all of the Options granted in 2014 will vest annually over four years in 25% increments beginning on December 31, 2016.
-Vesting for 338 of the Options granted is contingent both upon continued employment or continued service as a director and the Company's return on capital performance during the years 2014 through 2016.
-Vesting for the other 296 Options granted under the 2014 Plan is contingent solely upon continued employment or continued service as a director.
-The Options expire ten years from the date of grant.
+During 2015, the Company issued 38 Options under the 2014 Plan.
+Substantially all of the Options granted in 2015 will vest annually over four years in 25% increments beginning on December 31, 2017.
+Vesting for 24 of the Options granted is contingent both upon continued employment or continued service as a director and the Company's return on capital performance.
+Vesting for the other 14 Options granted under the 2014 Plan is contingent solely upon continued employment or continued service as a director.

-During 2014, the Company also issued 49 Options under the 2010 Plan.
-The Options were granted at an exercise price equal to the closing price of the Company's common stock on the day prior to the date of grant.
-Substantially all of the 2010 Plan Options granted during 2014 under the 2010 Plan will vest annually over four years in 25% increments beginning on December 31, 2016.
+The Company also issued 10 Options under the 2010 Plan during 2015.
+All of the 2010 Plan Options granted during 2015 will vest annually over four years in 25% increments beginning on December 31, 2017.
 The vesting for the Options granted under the 2010 Plan is based solely on continued employment.
-The Options expire ten years from the date of grant.